Weather system naming in Europe: Criteria for naming storms

 There is no universal definition of what constitutes a windstorm in Europe, nor is there a universally accepted system of naming storms.
 For example, in Greece, naming criteria were established for storms when the storm's forecasted winds are above 50 km/h over land, with the wind expected to have a significant impact to infrastructures.
-In Denmark, a windstorm must have an hourly average windspeed of at least 90 km/h (25 m/s).
+In Denmark, a windstorm must have an hourly average windspeed of at least 90 km/h.

 Naming conventions used in Europe are generally based on conditions that are forecast, not conditions that have actually occurred, as public awareness and preparedness are often cited as the main purpose of the naming schemes–for example, a reference.
 Therefore, an assignment of a storm name does not mean that a storm will actually develop.

+Ahead of the winter of 2015-16, the United Kingdom's Met Office and the Irish Met Éireann announced that they would start naming winter storms, in order to take control and inject authority into a messy situation where the media was using a variety of names for weather events.

 EUMETNET naming groups

 During 2013, in response to the increasing usage by the European media of common names for any meteorological depression that caused disruptive weather, a task force of the Working Group for the Cooperation between European Forecasters (WGCEF) of the European Meteorological Network (EUMETNET) established a pan-European naming scheme.